 Putting all this in a very simple format: The updated focus of digital capability development leads to several effects in organizational and cultural point of views.
 Handling those effects requires more effort.

-Midagon is continuously asking ourselves if we are focusing enough on fundamental organizational and cultural changes in digital business solution development.
+At Midagon, we continuously ask ourselves if we are focusing enough on fundamental organizational and cultural changes in digital business solution development.
 We want to be sure that we do not develop digital capabilities that will be isolated entities from real industrial operations.
 Did we develop digital capabilities that are adopted by workers and are the capabilities supporting workers’ daily actions, instead of adding control and bureaucracy?
-Of course, these questions are also valid ones for industrial companies in their digital business solution development.
-The following simplification is figuring out the transition that is ongoing in industrial business development:
+Of course, these questions are also valid for industrial companies in their digital business solution development.
+The following simplification describes the transition that is ongoing in industrial business development:

 From a development maturity perspective, we have identified that organizational and cultural development capabilities require many improvements.
 We are all good at process and technology focused development, but difficulties appear when we turn the focus to organizational and cultural changes.

 The critical question is “How do you face the challenge of an increasing need for organizational and cultural development?”
 There are no simple answers to this question.
 However, I have identified some guidelines and have selected five perspectives for this blog.

 In industrial environments, the development focus is often pragmatic.
 We can touch it – we can develop it.
 These development actions are tangible, and everyone can accept the relevance.
 Results of this kind of development are visible and are leading immediate improvements in business efficiency.
 When thinking about the other side of the coin, organization and culture, they are abstract and the development benefits are realized slowly.
 If you are honest: you have already proved several cases where the focus has been in tangible process and technology development, but you have noticed that the real needs are in organizational and cultural levels.

 Admit the need even it is abstract, and benefits will appear with delay.